BelhsanHmida/Comment-Toxicity-Analysis/README.md

 7. Run the app `python app.py`

 ## Models:
--Toxicity Model: Bidirectional LSTM model trained to classify comment toxicity levels.
+- Toxicity Model: Bidirectional LSTM model trained to classify comment toxicity levels.
--Vectorizer Model: Used to vectorize the text data for input to the toxicity model.
+- Vectorizer Model: Used to vectorize the text data for input to the toxicity model.

 # Technologies Used:
 - Python